RobertAhlin/emx-seeder/README.md

 ## Business Requirements
-As a Data Analyst and awesome with predicions from my Predictive Analytics course at Code Institute.
+As a Data Analyst and awesome with predictions from my Predictive Analytics course at Code Institute.
 I can help motorsport, and specially Enduro management to seed riders for upcoming races.
 Also, individual riders should be able to view their results and how they are trending by they results.

 * **Project Terms & Jargon**
 	* A client is a person that manage events for motorsport.
 In this case for Enduro competitions.